Achilles Tendon Injuries

 If non-surgical treatments do not help or your condition becomes more painful, your doctor may recommend surgery.

-For Achilles tendonitis or tendonosis surgery, your surgeon will often remove the damaged part of the tendon and repair any tearing.They may also trim down or remove any bone spurs.
+For Achilles tendonitis or tendinosis surgery, your surgeon will often remove the damaged or unhealthy part of the tendon and repair any tearing.They will also trim down or remove any bone spurs causing irritation.

-For Achilles tendon rupture surgery, your surgeon will reattached the torn ends of the tendon, often using minimally-invasive techniques.
-These techniques help limit scarring and safely reduce recovery time.
+For acute (new) Achilles tendon rupture surgery, your surgeon will reattach the torn ends of the tendon, often using minimally-invasive techniques.
+These new and advanced techniques help limit scarring and safely reduce recovery time.

 Achilles tendon surgeries are often outpatient procedures, meaning you will go home the same day.
 Depending on the type of surgery you have, you may begin a comprehensive physical therapy two to four weeks after the procedure to help promote healing and get you on the road to recovery.
 Our goal is to improve your pain, restore your strength, and get you back to the activities you enjoy.